 The game has changed for many buy-to-let landlords.
-From April 2017 the change to buy-to-let tax relief is being phased in, which could translate into a big loss of profits for many with rental properties.
+The change to buy-to-let tax relief has been phased in, which could translate into a big loss of profits for many with rental properties.
 What can you do about it?
+Article by Nick Green.

 Early estimates suggest that more than 800,000 people missed the self-assessment deadline this year.
 Were you one of them?
 What was your excuse?
 And how can you make sure that you aren't late next time?

 You may have heard that the rules around inheritance tax (IHT) are changing with regard to family homes.
 Neil Adams of Drewberry Wealth shows you how to calculate your new IHT liability on your main residence – and so achieve a ‘successful succession’.

 It’s not just house prices that are rising every year.
 Also increasing is the number of people whose families will have to pay inheritance tax.
 Are you being drawn into the net without knowing it – and if you are, what can you do to protect your family from a hefty bill?
 Most people never

 To mark TaxAction 2016 we tackle the maze of inheritance tax, and explain why it’s one of the biggest reasons to make your wishes legally binding.
 Is inheritance tax (IHT) still a thing?
 Yes, very much so.
 You may have heard the recent rumours of its death, in light of the government announcing a new ‘family

 Britain’s children are losing out when it comes to tax-efficient saving.
 As part of TaxAction 2016 in partnership with Prudential, we explore the opportunities that are being missed, and reveal the single biggest advantage that children have over adults when it comes to long-term saving.
 At what age should children start saving?
 In their teens?